Unleashing Human Potential — The Redwood Vision

 Kevin Greene brings more than 25 years of enterprise software leadership experience as an operator, board member, investor, and investment banker working with breakthrough technology companies.
 Prior to joining Redwood, Kevin was the CEO of Logi Analytics, a private equity-backed enterprise software company and leader in embedded analytics, which successfully exited to insightsoftware in April of 2021.
 Kevin has also served as a Partner at Valhalla Partners, a $440 million venture capital firm in Virginia.
 He was also a principal at Flagship Ventures, an early-stage venture capital firm in Massachusetts.
 Prior to Kevin’s venture career, he held both director-level and product marketing roles at IBM.
 Kevin started his career at Goldman Sachs in its New York and Hong Kong offices.

-Kevin has an MBA from the Harvard Business School, and a Bachelor of Science in Finance and Marketing degree from the University of Virginia’s McIntire School of Commerce.
+Kevin has an MBA from the Harvard Business School.
+He earned a Bachelor of Science in Finance and Marketing from the University of Virginia’s McIntire School of Commerce where he also captained the Virginia varsity swimming team.